 - 1. Not Used

 - 2. Vicinity and Noticing Maps

 - 3. List of addresses and APNs within the proposed district

+- 4. Applicant's letter

+- 5. List of Approved and Proposed Single-Story Districts

-- Draft Ordinance
+- 6. Draft Ordinance

-- 5. Letter from the City to property owners in proposed district
+- 7. Letter from the City to property owners in proposed district